-Single- or limited-use development frequently built by a master developer.
-Business parks are typically 10-50 acres in area, often well-landscaped with large buffers around parking fields and single-use office buildings.
+Single- or limited-use developments frequently built by a master developer.
+Business parks are typically 10-50 acres in area and are often well-landscaped with large buffers around parking fields and single-use office buildings.
 These areas are sometimes supported with small strip centers for compatible retail and food service.
 Research parks and civic centers may be considered part of this category.
 Industrial parks may also exhibit these characteristics.

 • Civic Center, Warren: The existing Civic Campus, originally planned in the 1960s and adjacent to the GM Technical Center, has expanses of surface parking and a placeless character.
-The city desires a new downtown and has developed the Warren Town Center Master Plan to propose redevelopment that will increase vitality, walkability, and diversity of uses to the area.
+The city wants a new downtown and has developed the Warren Town Center Master Plan (see rendering, left) proposing redevelopment to increase vitality, walkability, and diversity of uses in the area.